claritylab/lucida/README.md

     .
 Thus, most current services can ignore the `tags` without any problem.

   3. Here are the concrete code examples that you can use for your own service:

     If it is written in C++, refer to the code in `lucida/lucida/imagematching/opencv_imm/server/`, especially `IMMHandler.h`, `IMMHandler.cpp`, and `IMMServer.cpp`.

     If it is written in Java, refer to the code in `lucida/lucida/calendar/src/main/java/calendar/`, especially `CAServiceHandler.java` and `CalendarDaemon.java`.

-    Here are what you need to do concretely:
+  4. Here is a list of what you need to do for step 1:

     * Add a thrift wrapper which typically consists of a Thrift handler which implements the Thrift interface described above, and a server daemon which is the entry point of your service.
+      Refer to the sample code mentioned above.

     * Modify your Makefile for compiling your service and shell script for starting your service.